Points and lines configurations for perpendicular bisectors of convex cyclic polygons: Introduction

 \end{corollary}

 The quantity $\E[L_{e,n}]$ can be interpreted as the probability of landing in an empty region when selecting a location uniformly at random on a circle with $n$ uniformly random points.

-All these formulas for fixed $n$ are very compact, yet their proofs involve quite lengthy computations.
-It would be interesting to find shorter and more conceptual proofs of these formulas.
 From the formulas for fixed $n$, we immediately deduce the first order asymptotic behavior as the number of points $n$ goes to infinity.

-\begin{corollary} We have the following asymptotic results for $n$ uniform i.i.d. points on the circle in the limit when $n$ tends to infinity: \begin{enumerate} \item the asymptotic fraction of the number of regions of type $0$, $1$ and $2$ is respectively $\tfrac{1}{4}$, $\tfrac{1}{2}$ and $\tfrac{1}{4}$ ; \item the asymptotic fraction of the length occupied by regions of type $0$, $1$ and $2$ is respectively $\tfrac{1}{8}$, $\tfrac{1}{2}$ and $\tfrac{3}{8}$ ; \item the asymptotic fraction of the length occupied by empty regions is $\tfrac{3}{8}$. \end{enumerate} \end{corollary}
+\begin{corollary} We have the following asymptotic results for $n$ uniform i.i.d. points on the circle in the limit when $n$ tends to infinity: \begin{enumerate} \item the asymptotic fraction of the number of regions of type~$0$, $1$ and $2$ is respectively $\tfrac{1}{4}$, $\tfrac{1}{2}$ and $\tfrac{1}{4}$ ; \item the asymptotic fraction of the length covered by regions of type~$0$, $1$ and $2$ is respectively $\tfrac{1}{8}$, $\tfrac{1}{2}$ and $\tfrac{3}{8}$ ; \item the asymptotic fraction of the length covered by empty regions is $\tfrac{3}{8}$. \end{enumerate} \end{corollary}

-For every $k\in\{0,1,2\}$ we show in addition that, for the model of uniform random points, the regions of type $k$ are asymptotically equidistributed around the circle, when we consider either their cardinality or their total length.
+For every $k\in\{0,1,2\}$ we show in addition that, for the model of uniform random points, the regions of type~$k$ are asymptotically equidistributed around the circle, when we consider either their cardinality or their total length.
 Roughly speaking, the numbers and total lengths of regions of each type in a given portion of the circle are asymptotically proportional to the size of this portion.
-Specifically, for every $k\in\{0,1,2\}$ and $t \in [0,1]$, we define $h_{k,n}(t)$ and $\ell_{k,n}(t)$ to be respectively the number of regions of type $k$ and the sum of the lengths of regions of type $k$ which are entirely contained in the arc from $1$ to $e^{2i\pi t}$.
+Specifically, for every $k\in\{0,1,2\}$ and $t \in [0,1]$, we define $h_{k,n}(t)$ and $\ell_{k,n}(t)$ to be respectively the number of regions of type~$k$ and the sum of the lengths of regions of type~$k$ which are entirely contained in the arc from $1$ to $e^{2i\pi t}$.
+Note that $h_{k,n}(1)=H_{k,n}$ and $\ell_{k,n}(1)=L_{k,n}$.

 Then, the following holds in the space $\D([0,1],\R^3)$ of càdlàg functions from $[0,1]$ to $\R^3$, endowed with the $J_1$ topology (we refer to \cite{Kal02} for more background on that topology).

 \begin{theorem} The following convergences hold in distribution in the space $\D([0,1],\R^3)$: \begin{itemize} \item[(i)]

 \item[(ii)]

 \end{itemize} \end{theorem}